SPEAKER BOARD

 From Concept to Reality: Building the World’s First Laser Fusion Power Plant

-Prof. Dr. Markus Roth from Focused Energy has been a professor at TU Darmstadt since 2003, specializing in laser and plasma physics with a career spanning three decades in laser plasma interaction, ultra-intense lasers, and fusion.
-As a former postdoctoral researcher at Lawrence Livermore National Laboratory and recipient of the prestigious Rosen Scholar award from Los Alamos National Laboratory, he is also an APS fellow.
-Additionally, he is the founder and Chief Science Officer of Focused Energy Inc.
+Prof. Dr. Markus Roth from Focused Energy has been a professor at TU Darmstadt since 2003, specializing in laser and plasma physics, with a career spanning three decades in laser-plasma interaction, ultra-intense lasers, and fusion.
+A former postdoctoral researcher at Lawrence Livermore National Laboratory and recipient of the prestigious Rosen Scholar Award from Los Alamos National Laboratory, he is also an APS Fellow.
+In addition, he is the founder and Chief Science Officer of Focused Energy Inc.

 Day 3 – February 5, 10:30 –10:50